 4.3 UNI-V

-(a) The number of UNI-Vs available at a Premises served by the Fibre Network depends on the number of NTDs which nbn has installed at that Premises.
+(a) The number of UNI-Vs available at a Premises served by the Fibre Network depends on the number and version of NTDs which nbn has installed at that Premises.

 (b) The UNI-V is an optional Product Feature of nbn® Ethernet (Fibre) and incorporates an analogue telephone adaptor for the supply of telephony services to a Premises.